Hypercubers/hypercubing.xyz/docs/theory/gods-number.md

 ### Estimate

 [Hypersolve](https://github.com/ajtaurence/Hypersolve) typically produces solutions in the range of 20-30 STM.
-Note that this solver does not produce optimal solutions[^optimal], but based on this, God's number for 2^4^ is probably not higher than 20-30.
+This solver does not produce optimal solutions[^optimal], but based on its results, God's number for 2^4^ is probably not higher than 20-30.

 [^optimal]: It does eventually converge on optimal solutions when run for a sufficient amount of time, but this amount of time is impractical for all but the simplest scrambles.